isbahansariii/js-practice-questions/README.md

 ### 📝 Problem Explanation

-A palindrome is a string that reads the **same forward and backward** (e.g., `"madam"`, `"121"`, `"racecar"`).
+A palindrome reads the same forwards and backwards.
-The task is to check whether the given string is a palindrome.

-The steps:
+Logic:

-1. Reverse the string
+1. Reverse string
-2. Compare it with the original
+2. Compare with original
-3. Print whether it is a palindrome or not
+3. Print result

 ### 📥 Input